zompiexx/wargames/README.md

 # wargames
 Wargames Movie Simulator originally written in BASIC, and later re-written/converted to C by Andy Glenn.
+Both the BASIC and C versions are included in this project.
 It Simulates the IMSAI 8080, WOPR and other Computer Systems from the Wargames Movie, 1983, featuring Matthew Broderick and Ally Sheedy.

 It was originally developed using BASIC-80 on CP/M, and later re-written/converted to C on Linux (more details on progress of the C code below), but could be easily ported to other platforms.
 To save space in memory, the BASIC code uses text files for the help pages use which are included in the project.